Khalid-Jamal/BLUE-for-Transformer-DE-EN-Multi30K/README.md

 # BLUE Evaluation for Transformer DE-EN Translation using Multi30K Dataset
-BLUE (BiLingual Evaluation Understudy) evaluation of German to English translation by "Attention is All You Need" Transformer using Multi30K Dataset
+BLUE (BiLingual Evaluation Understudy) evaluation of German to English translation by "Attention is All You Need" Transformer using Multi30K Dataset.<br>
 The evaluation applied on 100 results for each of Encoder Attention, Decoder Attention, and Encoder-Decoder Attention.
 <br>
 <br>